 On the other hand, Scotland’s deepest loch is Loch Morar (1077 feet).

 The longest sea loch is Loch Fyne in Argyll (approximately 44 miles long).

 The longest inland loch is Loch Awe, Argyll (approximately 25 miles long).

 Having already had a look at the famous Ness and Lomond, let’s dive in to the deepest of the Scottish Lochs, Loch Morar (although perhaps not literally- brrrr!).

-The depth of Loch Morar at it’s deest, approximately 310m, is roughly the same as the height of Ben Nevis.
+The depth of Loch Morar at it’s deepest, is approximately 310m.
 It is the deepest body of water in the whole of the British Isles and was created around 10,000 years ago by glacial actions, one of the finest remaining achievements of the Ice Age!